 G450 Branch Gateway supports up to 450 users in a medium to large enterprise and up to 2400 users when deployed as a campus gateway.
-Both configurations require Communication Manager to be installed on the Avaya S8300E server or either of Dell R620, Dell R630, HP DL360 G8, HP DL360 G9, Avaya Solutions Platform 120, or Avaya Solutions Platform 130 servers, customer-provided server, Infrastructure as a Service (IaaS), or Software-only environment.
+Both configurations require Communication Manager to be installed on the Avaya Solutions Platform S8300 server or either of Avaya Solutions Platform 130 server, customer-provided server, Infrastructure as a Service (IaaS), or Software-only environment.